simmundi/soc-struct/documentation/socstructmet/algorithms.md

 uses:

-- replicant pool
+- prefabTag pool
 - population density data
 - configuration (defaults in brackets): total count of soldiers (50000), room size (25), number of rooms in single location (40)

-A pool of soldiers is created, by selecting a subpool of the replicant pool, containing people aged 20-49.
+A pool of soldiers is created, by selecting a subpool of the prefabTag pool, containing people aged 20-49.

 While the number of replicants to create is bigger than the number of replicants created, the algorithm: